CP-06 Watercress Construction Camp

 • Used by Railroad: 1910- about 1940

-• Railroad Function: A principal freight and siding for area ranches in early 20th Century; railroad documents of 1926 recorded corrals, a barn, a stock pond and landing platform,
+• Railroad Function: A principal freight and siding for area ranches in early 20th Century; railroad documents of 1926 recorded corrals, a barn, a stock pond, a high water tower and landing platform; it was an important stop, since it was the only water station where steam engines could refill before continuing their journey

-• Historical Overview: Artifacts and field investigations suggest that Watercrest was established when Terrace was abandoned, two miles to the east; early in the 20th Century the Terrace waterline was rerouted to Watercress and south to the Lemay siding on the Lucin Cutoff
+• Historical Overview: Water was piped to the stop from springs to the north, where watercress grew, through wooden pipes; Artifacts and field investigations suggest that Watercrest was established when Terrace was abandoned, two miles to the east; early in the 20th Century; the Terrace waterline was rerouted to Watercress and south to the Lemay siding on the Lucin Cutoff

 • No population figures for this Northern Utah rail siding